-Fill out offiline and sign electronically.

-Date:

-Name:

-Current Address:

-Phone: E-Mail:

-OSU GPA: Student ID#

-Total number of unfulfilled GE, Education core courses) not including ucation Studies, and Art credits (non-art courses in progress:

-(should be 60 cred dits or less)

-Information Handbook, & Application. lachelor of Art Education with Licensure I have met with an Arts Advisor and have ad all other required materials.
-All of the is current, truthful, and complete.
+Fill out online and sign electronically.
+Date: Current Address: E-Mail: Phone: Student ID# OSU GPA: Total number of unfulfilled GE, Education Studies, and Art credits (non-art education core courses) not including courses in progress: (should be 60 credits or less) I have read and understand the Bachelor of Art Education with Licensure Information Handbook, & Application.
+I have met with an Arts Advisor and have completed a course credit check and all other required materials.
+All of the information included in this application is current, truthful, and complete.
 Signature Date